-• banner image
+banner image

 FAQs

-How long will it take?
+How long does therapy take?

-I want to get the most out of therapy.
-What can I do to help?
+How can I get the most out of therapy?

-We are so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication is crucial to your success.
-For example, if we see each other for a session a week, it’s the work you do outside of our sessions that will really help you see your personal growth and development.
+We are delighted you are committed to maximizing your sessions.
+Your active participation and dedication are vital to your success.
+For example, if we meet for one session a week, the work you accomplish between sessions will significantly contribute to your personal growth and development.

 What does this process look like?